RocketChat/docs-old/bots/running-a-rasa-bot/README.md

 # Running a Rasa Bot

 Rasa is the leading open-source machine learning toolkit that lets developers expand bots beyond answering simple questions with minimal training data.
-At the core Rasa bot has a machine learning model trained on example conversations.
+At the core Rasa bot has a machine learning model which trained on example conversations.

 ## Quickstart